propeldata/ui-kit/.changeset/poor-dancers-explain.md

 '@propeldata/ui-kit': patch
 ---

-Fixed bug doughnut chart total not aligning correctly
+Fixed bug in doughnut chart, where the total did not align correctly when the legend was rendered on the right.